 Think very carefully about the size of plot that you can reasonably prepare for cultivation and maintain in a good state of cultivation throughout the year.
-Take on half or quarter of a plot first.
-Master this and then plan for a larger plot.

-All tenants must complete a three-month probationary period before being recommended for tenancy.
+All tenants must successfully complete a three month probationary period before being recommended for tenancy.
 Once you have signed the tenancy agreement, you have committed to maintaining the allotment in a good state of cultivation and to keep it clean and free of weeds.

 Allotments are primarily for the growing of vegetables, fruit and flowers.
 Areas of grass or hard standing must be kept to a minimum and occupy no more than 25% of the total plot area.
-There may be physical obstructions, such as trees which prevent the cultivation of parts of some allotments, however, larger areas of grass will only be permitted where there is a good reason and approved by the Allotment Coordinator.
+There may be physical obstructions, such as trees which prevent the cultivation of parts of some allotments, however, larger areas of grass will only be permitted where there is a good reason and approved by the Allotment Officer.